-Our 2018 Firefighter of the Year was awarded to Firefighter Deitren Jackson, and Assistant Chief Damien Locklear received the 2018 Fire Officer of the Year Award.
-Both Chief Locklear and Firefighter Jackson exceeded the requirements expected of their positions and showed a distinct pattern of community service and professional achievements.
+Our 2019 Firefighter of the Year was awarded to Firefighter Jason Ortiz, and Lieutenant Justin Bitler received the 2019 Fire Officer of the Year Award.
+Both Lieutenant Bitler and Firefighter Ortiz exceeded the requirements expected of their positions and showed a distinct pattern of community service and professional achievements.

-The Leo Savage award for Excellence was awarded to Firefighter Jacob Hawkins.
-This award is designed to acknowledge and express apperception for outstanding accomplishments, to both themselves and the department.
+The Leo Savage award for Excellence was awarded to Firefighters Jason Swann and Ed Samuelan.
+This award is designed to acknowledge and express appreciation for outstanding accomplishments, to both themselves and the department.

 All these individuals exemplify the character, commitment, and compassion that are hallmarks of the firefighter profession.

 There were over 100 past and present firefighters along with family and friends in attendance.

 On December 16, 2019 Cumberland Road Fire Department was inspected by the North Carolina Department of Insurance.
 The inspection, conducted by officials with the Department of Insurance Office of State Fire Marshal, is required on a regular basis as part of the North Carolina Public Protection Classification Rating System.
 State law requires Office of State Fire Marshal officials to inspect departments serving districts of 100,000 people or less, which makes up all but six of the state’s fire districts.